Simple controller design to achieve iso-damping robustness: Non-iterative data-driven approach based on fractional-order reference model: Introduction

 Control systems involving a fractional-order calculus (FC) has generated a great deal of attention: fractional-order (FO) system theory (e.g., stabilization of FO systems \cite{NAJPAA2023, WZ2022, YMZV2024, FLZX2024, LD2024}, stability tests \cite{ZLXJ2022, Yumuk2024, WC2022, MF2022}, the generalized KYP lemma for singular FO systems \cite{LWCW2021}, the FC-based gradient algorithm \cite{WCZC2023}).
 FC is a mathematical framework generalizing traditional integer-order (IO) calculus, which considers non-integer order differentiations and integrations.
 Focusing on its rich expression ability and generality, Magin \emph{et al.} have discussed the benefit of exploiting the idea of FC in the cybernetics field \cite{MVP2018}.
 In particular, FO control is a powerful and effective approach to achieving good control performance and robustness \cite{TAYGHPAC2021}.
-For example, the Bode’s ideal transfer function (BITF) is an FO transfer function with the ideal flat-phase specification; it is often utilized for controller design to achieve the iso-damping robustness \cite{BMF2004}.
+The advantages of FO control have been demonstrated in various industrial applications (e.g., medical devices \cite{Dudhe2025}, thermal power systems \cite{Kumar2025}), highlighting its practical value.
+The Bode's ideal transfer function (BITF) is an FO transfer function with the ideal flat-phase specification; it is often utilized for controller design to achieve the iso-damping robustness \cite{BMF2004}.
 FC-based robust control is one important direction of the exploitation of FC in the cybernetics field.